Signal Manipulator

 Shapes the percentage before mapping onto the output range.
 (Tg)

-When the change is positive (becoming a larger number), the output “eases out” to that value over smooth fall × rate seconds.
+When the target is greater than the current output, the output “eases out” to that value over smooth rise × rate seconds.

-When the change is negative (becoming a smaller number), output “eases out” to that value over smooth fall × rate seconds.
+When the target is less than the current output, output “eases out” to that value over smooth fall × rate seconds.

-When in “Pulse” mode, the output will rise over smooth rise seconds, and then fall over smooth fall seconds.
+When in a pulse mode, the output will rise over smooth rise seconds, and then fall over smooth fall seconds.

 # Freeze Output